The Wales national team is the third-oldest international side in the sport, having made their debut in 1876 in a match against Scotland in Glasgow.

 Wales played their first match on home soil nearly a year after making their international debut against Scotland in Glasgow.
 Their first home match, played against the same opponent at the Racecourse Ground in Wrexham, saw them suffer a 2-0 defeat.

-Despite effectively helping to establish competitive international football and joining FIFA in 1910, Wales did not enter the first three World Cups over a dispute between the home nations and the global football governing body.
+Despite effectively helping to establish competitive international soccer and joining FIFA in 1910, Wales did not enter the first three World Cups over a dispute between the home nations and soccer's global governing body.

-Wales, the 1958 World Cup and golden age for the national team
+The 1958 World Cup and the Wales golden age

 Along with the rest of the Home Nations, Wales rejoined FIFA in 1946 and embarked upon their first qualifying campaign ahead of the 1950 World Cup.